ghasshee/pen/README.md

 $ ../eth/geth.sh
 ```

-then enter the password which is NULL String "",
+then enter the password which is Empty String "",
 and follow the rest of the instruction.